 Squad vs. Group

-Since the word “group” doesn’t have the same military application that it does in Japanese, I chose to adapt it as “squad.”
-While this isn’t a literal translation, it’s probably a more accurate translation in terms of the meaning.
+Since the word “group” doesn’t have the same militaristic applicability that it does in Japanese, I chose to adapt it as “squad.”
+While this isn’t a literal translation, it’s probably a more effective adaptation in terms of how an English-speaking audience interprets it.

 While I strive for accuracy with these subtitles, there is one situation where I have intentionally mistranslated something in order to correct it.
 In both the spoken dialog and the original Japanese script (episode 26’, page 69), there is an error that the creators surely would have corrected had they known about it.